Music at Grace & Holy Trinity

 If you like to sing, please join one of our choirs!
 New members can join at any time; previous musical experience is not necessary.
 Contact Dr. Davis to join any choir.

 From youth in high school to any age, everyone is welcome in the choir!
 The Parish Choir rehearsals are on Thursday evenings from 7:30-9:30 p.m.
 They sing anthems and lead the hymns and service music at the 10:30 a.m.
-Sunday worship services.
-The Parish Choir is directed by Dr. Elizabeth Melcher Davis and accompanied by Mark Koontz, Assistant Organist.
+Sunday worship services, Choral Evensongs, and other special worship services.
+The Parish Choir is directed by Dr. Elizabeth Melcher Davis and accompanied by Sean McDonald, Assistant Choirmaster and Organist.

-The Children’s Choir is for children in preK through grade 2.
+The Children’s Choir is for children in preK through grade 5.
 The children have fun learning about music and singing beautiful songs to enrich our worship services.
 They rehearse on Sunday mornings from 9:30-10:00 a.m.
 They sing on Children and Youth Sundays and on other Sundays during the year at the 10:30 a.m. worship services.
-The Children’s Choir is directed by Abigail Stinnett and assisted by Caroline Guske.
+The Children’s Choir is directed by Sean McDonald and assisted by Abigail Stinnett.

 Our Austin organ